-Whether you’re an accomplished runner looking for a new race to tackle or a total novice wanting to challenge yourself by running for charity, there are hundreds of events to choose from in the London area throughout 2019 and beyond.
-From shorter family fun runs and 5k events to obstacle runs and full marathons, you can find an event that fits your level of running experience but still provides a challenge and helps you raise some money for a great cause.
+Whether you’re an accomplished runner looking for a new charity run in London to tackle or a total novice wanting to challenge yourself by running for charity, there are hundreds of charity runs to choose from in the London area throughout 2019 and beyond.
+From shorter family fun runs and 5k events to obstacle runs and full marathons, you can find London charity runs that fits your level of running experience but still provides a challenge and helps you raise some money for a great cause.
 You can choose to fundraise for Alder Hey Children’s Charity when you run, helping to fund life-changing and life-saving research for thousands of children and their families.
 You can find out more about how the money you raise is used by clicking here.

 Great charity runs in London for all the family

-Another great running event for all the family is the Supernova, at London’s Olympic Park on the evening of Friday 18th October.
+Another great charity run in London for all the family is the Supernova, at London’s Olympic Park on the evening of Friday 18th October.
 A 5k fun run that is designed for everyone, from kids to grandparents, you’re encouraged to bring out the Day-Glo clothing, along with anything that glows or flashes, and take a run around the iconic venues in the area.
 Under 15s should be accompanied by an adult and all participants receive a goody bag – with an LED head torch included, along with a medal and other fun mementos of this great experience.
-Entries cost £18.25/£20.25 for the 2019 event.
+Entries cost £18.25/£20.25 for the 2019 charity run London.

 If your family includes a canine who also loves to run – they don’t need to be left out of all the fun!
 Why not try the 5k Dog Jog, held at Crystal Palace on 19th October 2019?
 With a fun and relaxed atmosphere, you can raise money for charity by getting sponsorship for you and your doggy pal to complete the course.
 At the finish, you receive a goody bag (doggy bag) full of treats for you and your pet.
 Great exercise for you both and a fun day out with lots of other like-minded dogs and their active owners; standard entries cost £16.50 for an adult and one dog, with options available for additional dogs.
 What’s not to love?